VirgilSecurity/virgil-crypto-c/docs/c_module.md

 The c_module item can have these attributes:

-of_class:
+name_prefix:
     Defines class name that a component belongs to.
 This attributes is used for inner components name resolution.
-The of_class attribute is optional.
+The name_prefix attribute is optional.

 scope:
     Defines component visibility within scope.
 This attribute must not be